TheMarex/ba-thesis/text/7_results.md

 ## Disturbed walking

-The scenario used to test the performance of the stabilizer under disturbance, was applying a short push to the chest, back, left shoulder and right shoulder.
+Applying a short push to the chest, back, left shoulder and right shoulder was used as scenario to test the performance of the stabilizer under disturbance.
 The results are compared with the performance of the unstabilized trajectory.
+Figure \ref{player-disturbed-straight-thumbs} shows the simulation for a push to the chest.

 \begin{figure}[H]
 \vspace*{-1em}
 \includegraphics[width=\textwidth,resolution=300]{images/disturbed_straight_thumbs.png}
 \caption{\name{Armar4} getting hit by a ball at chest height.
 Red arrows show approximate direction of the ball velocity vector.}
-\label{img:player-undisturbed-circle-thumbs}
+\label{img:player-disturbed-straight-thumbs}
 \end{figure}

 To simulate a push, a ball with a radius of 11cm and weight of 450g (FIFA football) is shoot from